 Overshadowed by nearby chairlift developments such as Berkshire East, Brodie, and Jiminy Peak and a victim of lean winters in the early 1980s, the comparatively small and antiquated Dutch Hill closed in 1985.

-Since closing, the lifts have been removed and most of the structures burned by local firefighters.
+After closing, the lifts were removed and most of the structures burned by local firefighters.
 The area likely became part of the Green Mountain National Forest in 1999.

 Click on lift name for information and photos